7 April 2021

 Studying A Levels at college is a very smart decision.
 College might not be the obvious choice for some wanting to study A Levels, but with a 99% pass rate, and outcomes consistently above both the Welsh and National average for the past five years, Coleg Gwent is a no brainer!

 A Levels are not only the most popular route into university, but they also improve your job prospects and allow you to follow your passions now or later on in life.
-So, why not aim high and make it at Coleg Gwent.
+So, why not aim high and discover the right A-Level subjects to help you towards your career goals with Coleg Gwent’s A-Level Pathways events.

 With 32 subjects to choose from at Coleg Gwent, you can shape your future and delve deeper into the areas that you enjoy.
 A Level programmes are 2 years long, and most students choose 3 or 4 subjects that interest them, from Science and Technology, to Languages and Art.
 But many learners also come to college to develop a greater understanding of a single subject area too, such as Photography.
 In fact, anyone over the age of 16 can come to college to study A Levels, so whether you’re a school-leaver planning for your future or a mature learner looking to pursue a passion, A Levels are made for you.
 Dylan Bevan wasn’t sure what he wanted to do at university, but A Levels gave him a good base.
 He picked maths, biology, chemistry, and physics, which allowed him to continue all the subjects he enjoyed in school in much more detail and expand his knowledge base.
 Thanks to A Levels, he’s now studying Medicine at Cardiff University!